-Who doesn’t love dried fruits and vegetables?
-There’s the extra sweetness and concentrated flavor.
+There is the extra sweetness and concentrated flavor.
 They can be eaten “as is” or reconstituted with water.
-They’re lightweight—easy to carry to class, to work or even around the world.
+They’re lightweight—easy to carry to class, to work, or even around the world.

 This great DIY project can be made for around 10 bucks!
 See how to make it below:

 Bonus: How to Make Pemmican, the Original Survival Food